netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite-script.md

        Citrix ADM required?
 (Y/N):

-   - Provide Citrix ADM agent IP:
+   - Provide Citrix ADM agent IP for CPX to communicate with ADM, this is generally the service IP of the ADM container agent:

-       Please provide IP of ADM Agent:
+       Please provide IP of ADM Agent(svcIP of container agent) for Citrix ADC CPX:

    - Provide Kubernetes Secret created using Citrix ADM agent credentials, default value for this is "admlogin":

        Please provide name of K8s Secret created using ADM Agent credentials.
 Press ENTER for 'admlogin':

-8. If you want to use CIC for Tier1 Citix ADC VPX/MPX, please select yes:
+8. If you want to use Citrix ingress controller for Tier1 Citix ADC VPX/MPX, please select yes:

        Citrix Ingress Controller for tier-1 ADC required?
 (Y/N):